miccio-dk/smc_seminar_2019/seminar_paper/paper.md

 ## Autoencoding ear images {#vae-ear}

 ## Autoencoding HRTFs {#vae-hrtf}

 ## Autoencoding principal components {#vae-pca}

 ### Predicting principal components {#dnn}

 # Conclusions {#end}
+[//]: # (synthesis)
+This work presented some of the most promising advances in HRTF individualization,  introduced the deep learning technologies associated with them, and detailed the results of the replication efforts and further experiments based on the underlying knowledge base.

+[//]: # (limitation)

+[//]: # (outline)

  [@romigh_efficient_2015]